 66 S. Cooper (Playhouse), 51 S. Cooper (Circuit), (901) 726-4656 playhouseonthesquare.org

-This company of professional actors located in the Memphis area produces a variety of shows throughout the year at two separate local venues.
+This company of professional actors located in the Memphis area produces a variety of shows throughout the year at three separate local venues.
 Their productions are top-notch and highly acclaimed and dip into a wide variety of styles and genres.

 7653 Poplar Pike, (901) 755-7775 ppp.org